-GALI builds on the Entrepreneurship Database Program at Emory University, which works with dozens of accelerators to collect standardized data during the application process.
-The anonymized application and one-year follow-up data are available to researchers who want to conduct and publish their own studies of impact-oriented entrepreneurs and accelerator programs.
+GALI builds on the Entrepreneurship Database Program at Emory University, which worked with dozens of accelerators between 2013 - 2019 to collect standardized data during the application process.
+The anonymized application and follow-up data are available to researchers who want to conduct and publish their own studies of impact-oriented entrepreneurs and accelerator programs.

 The confidentiality of information collected from entrepreneurs is of utmost importance to the Global Accelerator Learning Initiative.
 As such, all fields that might reveal the identity of a specific entrepreneur or venture have been removed from the file that you are applying to receive.